Artificial Intelligence and Machine Learning: What’s the Difference?

 3. Sentiment Analysis

-Artificial intelligence and machine learning can understand the sentiment behind statements and classify them as positive, neutral, or negative.
+AI and machine learning can understand the sentiment behind statements and classify them as positive, neutral, or negative.

-Social listening tools are a popular marketing application of sentiment analysis, and the tools typically analyze online conversations about brands and use keywords to determine whether people are being positive or negative in their statements.
+Social listening tools are a popular marketing application of sentiment analysis, and tools typically analyze online conversations about brands and use keywords to determine whether people are positive or negative in their statements.

-4. Voice recognition
+4. Voice Recognition

-Advantages of Artificial Intelligence and Machine Learning
+Benefits of AI and Machine Learning

 Source Hubspot

-Published in
+Pubblicato in

 Be the first to comment

-Leave a comment
+Leave a Reply

 Your email address will not be published.